Radioiodine (I-131) Therapy

 At-Home Care Guidelines

 Post-radioiodine therapy at-home care involves several precautions to minimize radiation exposure.
-Limit interaction with the treated cat to one hour daily, and avoid letting it sleep against your body.
+Limit interaction with the treated cat to 5-10 minutes twice daily.
+All other times, try to keep your cat at a distance no closer than 6 feet for as much of the 2 weeks as possible.
 After handling the cat or its items, washing hands is essential to reduce radiation exposure.

-Pregnant women and children should not handle the cat post-treatment.
-Collect litter from the treated cat for two weeks and store it securely for 80 days to allow radiation decay.
-Quarantine treated cats until the majority of radioactivity is eliminated, which typically takes two weeks.
+Collect all waste and litter from the treated cat for two weeks and store it securely for 80 days to allow radiation decay.

 Follow-Up Testing

 Follow-up testing is a critical component of post-treatment care.
-Blood tests to monitor thyroid hormone levels should be performed at the primary veterinarian’s office.
-These tests assess kidney function and ensure thyroid hormone levels remain within normal ranges.
+Blood tests to monitor thyroid hormone levels and kidney function should be performed at Bend Animal

-Regular follow-ups detect issues early and adjust treatment plans as needed, ensuring the cat’s continued health and well-being.
+Regular follow-ups detect issues early and help us adjust treatment plans as needed, ensuring the cat’s continued improvement in health and well-being.

 Potential Side Effects and Risks

-While treatments for hyperthyroidism are generally effective, they come with potential side effects and risks.
+While all treatment options for hyperthyroidism are generally effective, they come with potential side effects and risks.
 Knowing these risks helps cat owners make informed decisions and prepare for possible complications.

 Hypothyroidism

-One potential risk of treatments, especially radioiodine therapy, is the development of hypothyroidism.
-Around 5% of cats treated with I-131 may develop hypothyroidism, requiring daily hormone supplementation to maintain normal thyroid function.
+One potential risk of treatments, including radioiodine therapy, is the development of hypothyroidism.
+Around 5% of cats treated with I-131 may develop hypothyroidism, some requiring daily hormone supplementation to maintain normal thyroid function.
+Hypothyroidism can happen with radioiodine, surgery, and methimazole treatment.

 Monitoring thyroid hormone levels post-treatment is essential to manage this risk and ensure the cat’s health.